 Myth #3: Straight people don’t have to worry about HIV infection.

 “We know that the highest risk group is men who have sex with men,” says Dr. Horberg.
-This group accounts for about 78 percent of new infections, according to the CDC.
+This group accounts for about 70 percent of new HIV cases in the USA, according to the CDC.

 However, heterosexuals accounted for 24 percent of new HIV infections in 2016, and about two-thirds of those were women.